disintegration/imaging/README.md

 ## Code example
-Here is the complete example that loades several images, makes thumbnails of them and joins them together.
+Here is the complete example that loads several images, makes thumbnails of them and joins them together.

 ```go